10 Bilingual Learning Activities with Painter’s Tape for Home or School

 In addition, since my husband often forgets where things are in our home, English labels help with organization!

-The rest of the idea focus on Chinese and Korean to encourage these minority languages at home.
+The rest of the idea focuses on Chinese and Korean to encourage these minority languages at home.
 However, you can adapt them to any language!

 Try this: Create a Print-Rich Environment with Labels that Promote Literacy